Trump says he is not seeking new chief of staff, but 'things happen'

 Kelly was picked as chief of staff last summer to bring order to the West Wing in place of Reince Priebus, the former chairman of the Republican National Committee who presided over the chaotic early months of the Trump presidency.

-Reporting by Jeff Mason; Writing by Eric Beech; Editing by David Gregorio and Tom Brown
+Reporting by Jeff Mason; Writing by Eric Beech; Editing by Tom Brown and Dan Grebler